Ch10ew/CovidVisualizer/README.md

 * [SWI-Prolog 8.4.3-1](https://www.swi-prolog.org/download/stable)

 ## Prerequisites
-Download and install CMake, a C++ Compiler, and SWI-Prolog.
+Download and install CMake, a C++17 Compiler, and SWI-Prolog.

 ## CMake
 The following options are available to be set: